Specifying efficient use of materials and considering their impact from manufacture to disposal.

 - excellent durability

 - low maintenance

-- good thermal mass
+- potential for thermal mass (with appropriate design)

 - most suited to climates with a large diurnal (day/night) temperature range

 - should not be used on remote sites where materials must be transported for long distances

 - generally significant site impact and disturbance because of substantial foundation system requirements